Kosho-Kai Karate Family Martial Arts and Fitness Center

 Programs

-Founded in 1997, the Kosho Kai Karate Dojo offers traditional karate classes for adults and children ages five and up.
+Founded in 1997, the Kosho Kai Karate Dojo is a private club offering traditional karate classes for adults and children ages five and up.
 In addition to our traditional program, we offer Mini-Tigers classes for children ages three to five (not yet in kindergarten), women's self-defense, Kobudo (Okinawan weapons), and Koshiki (combatives).

 Okinawan Seito Matsumura Shorin-ryu is an old village style of karate taught as a highly aesthetic art form steeped in cultural tradition and extremely effective for personal protection.
 Shuri-ryu is a stylized sport form of karate that is very athletic and competition oriented.
 The Kosho Kai Dojo curriculum includes both of these styles of karate in their unaltered forms.
 This dual approach to presenting karate results in a well rounded program which offers the best in fitness, self-defense, sport, authentic tradition, and fun.